n2oneProgrammer/CSSSBackend/INSTALL.md

 }
 ```

+## Migration and sync the database
-## Create an initial migration for models, and sync the database for the first time.
+Create an initial migration for models, and sync the database for the first time.
 ```
 python manage.py makemigrations mysite python manage.py migrate
 ```

-## Start up a sample server.
+## Start up a server.
 Before starting up python server start up DB server (for exampele XAMPP).
+And after that start python server:
 ```
 python manage.py runserver
 ```